Email our energy experts or call 541-685-7088 for more information.

 In addition to the cost savings you'll get from driving an EV, there are also tax and rebate incentives that could save you thousands of dollars on your purchase or lease.

 A critical component of owning an EV is charging it.
-While you can charge your vehicle with a standard 120-volt outlet, a Level 2 home charging station allows you to charge in less than a third the time.
+While you can charge your vehicle with a standard 120-volt outlet, a 240-volt Level 2 home Electric Vehicle Supply Equipment (EVSE), commonly called "charging station" allows you to charge in less than a third of the time.
 This faster rate of charging allows for flexibility to charge your EV during off-peak times.
+EWEB recommends installing a 30 amp or higher EVSE to allow for faster charging speeds.

 The Oregon Department of Environmental Quality's Oregon Clean Vehicle and Charge Ahead Rebate programs can save Oregonians up to $5,000 on the purchase or lease of a qualifying electric vehicle.
 All Oregonians can receive up to $2,500 for the purchase or lease of a qualifying new EV.
 Low- and moderate-income Oregonians can save an additional $2,500 on qualifying new or used EVs.
 Learn more and download an application on DEQ's website.